 If the waves are crossed off, it means you cannot put that Tupperware container in the microwave.
 And if your Tupperware container doesn’t have any of these symbols, you are better off not using that.
 Buy a certified product that comes with all the safety instructions and symbols.

 2. Lids & Venting

 You might be wondering- whether you should keep the lid on while you are microwaving a Tupperware.
 Keeping the lid on while cooking or reheating ensures faster and even heating.
+(If your microwave spins, that also helps even out the cooking temperatures.)
 As all the steam gets trapped inside the covered container, your foods get properly heated.
 However, microwaving in an air-sealed container can be dangerous.
 The pressure under the lead from the steam can get high and cause some explosion.

 So what should you do?
 One way to avoid any microwave accident risk is to keep the lid on the container but leave some gaps to let the steam out.
 When you put Tupperware in the microwave, cover it lightly; leave a crack of space so the steam can come out of the food.
 Besides, most Tupperware containers have a vent system on the lid; keep the vent open while you are microwaving.

 3. Some foods raise more concerns than others